esa2/city_explorer_react/README.md

 Estimate of time needed to complete: 40 min

-Start time: 18:20
+Start time: 18:30

-Finish time:
+Finish time: 18:55

-Actual time needed to complete:
+Actual time needed to complete:  25 mins
 ***

 Number and name of feature: create Search component